 Larry brings more than 25 years of international management experience to Earthwatch, including leadership of large business units at Procter & Gamble and Goodyear.
 He has consistently led successful market innovations while navigating rapidly changing landscapes in diverse markets including China, Hong Kong, Taiwan, India, Mexico, Canada, and the U.S. Coming from the international business community, Larry is keenly aware of how human impact can add to the stresses on our planet.
 Larry joined Earthwatch with a strong passion and conviction that humans, individually and in groups, can absolutely be the difference in managing and minimizing those impacts.

-Sue Holden is responsible for Earthwatch offices in the United Kingdom, Hong Kong, and Brazil.
+Sue Holden is responsible for Earthwatch in the UK, Europe, Middle East and India, plus offices in Hong Kong, and Brazil.
 Prior to joining Earthwatch in 2014, Sue was CEO of The Woodland Trust since 2005.
-The Trust successfully focused on greater external engagement, which led to an increase in the amount of woodland being protected, restored and created.
-She helped oversee the Jubilee Woods project where eight million trees were planted, 400 new woods created and over 40,000 schools and community groups planted trees to mark the special anniversary.
+Prior to this Sue was at the National Trust for nine years originally as a manager of historic properties and nature conservation sites.
 Sue has also spent time as a Business Link Adviser, and at Shell International and Shell UK where she was a Business Consultant and Area Manager, North Wales.
 Sue believes that everyone needs to be inspired to take action to live sustainably and building understanding through good science and compelling evidence is critical to achieving this.

 David McInnes became the CEO of Earthwatch Australia in 2013.
 He is an experienced educator and business manager with a passion for sustainability.
 His background has ranged across educational delivery and planning, business development, company management, local government, research, and sustainable business practices.
 David’s tertiary education background includes education, accounting, management, and postgraduate studies in sustainability at Cambridge University.
 He is a holder of the Australian Public Service medal, a fellow of the Australian College of Education, and a professorial fellow at Monash University.
 David sees Earthwatch as an important facilitator of environmental research with a unique mission to link science and the community through education and the opportunity to contribute through Earthwatch projects.